swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ### Conforming Class Template To Swift Protocol

 A Swift extension can add protocol conformance for a specific class template specialization in Swift.
-For instance, the following class template:
+For instance, a specific specialization of the following class template:

 ```c++
 template<class T>